The-Animals-are-Starving/the-animals-are-starving/Documentation/M3_Requirements_and_Design.md

             - **Primary actor(s)**: Household Manager
             - **Main success scenario**:
                 1. Manager clicks the "Manage Household" button on the top of the page and is directed to a page with the "Add User" button
-                2. Manager is prompted to enter the userID of the person they are inviting
+                2. Manager is prompted to enter the email of the person they are inviting, with the corresponding restriction level
                 3. Manger clicks "ok"
                 4. The server adds the user to the household
                 5. A toast message is displayed confirming that the user has been added